splorp/tersus/readme.txt

 Tersus is an exercise in publishing template minimalism.

 Why create yet another theme?
-As clean looking and stripped down as some themes are, we honestly wanted to take things quite a bit further.
+As clean and stripped down as some themes are, we wanted to prune things a bit further.

 Tersus was originally called Simplicity, a name that was suggested prior to the discovery of a WordPress theme